Confessions of a Dangerous Mind poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Confessions of a Dangerous Mind against these established plot points, we can identify how George Clooney utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Confessions of a Dangerous Mind within the comedy genre.

 George Clooney's Structural Approach